jcnast/GameControl-DatabseInclusion/README.md

 The database is of my own construction and contains a bunch of characters, they opinions that they hold, and their relationships with the other characters according to their opinions.
 Every second, 10 random interactions go off per character and so their relationships progress randomly.
-The code is not terribly well optimized, as each character is trying to access the database and so things get a little congested but it is functional.
-The one update that I am working on is having the character's opinions evolve as they interact more with the other characters and so they will change their opinions according to what their friends and enemies are doing.
+The code is not terribly well optimized, as each character is trying to access the database and so things get a little congested but it is functional (in the RPG format, there would be less hits on the database at a time and would require character driven interactions for change, or for a drastic loading screen to intereact the other characters with each other - a la Shadow of Mordor).
+The one update that I am working on is having the character's opinions evolve as they interact more with. the other characters and so they will change their opinions according to what their friends and enemies are doing.

 These two projects are were also a testing ground for animation, particles, and using more of the Unity 3D API.